This website uses cookies to help you make the most of your visit.

 Pharmacy context

 This is a community pharmacy in central London.
-It does not have an NHS contract.
-But it does sell over-the-counter medicines and it dispenses private prescriptions and supplies medicines via patient group directions (PGDs).
-The pharmacy provides the following services: phlebotomy, prescribing, weight loss, aesthetics, a variety of vaccinations to protect people against childhood diseases or when they are travelling.
+It does not dispense NHS prescriptions or provide other NHS services.
+But it does sell over-the-counter medicines, dispenses private prescriptions and supplies medicines via patient group directions (PGDs).
+The pharmacy provides the following services: phlebotomy, weight loss, aesthetics, a variety of vaccinations to protect people against childhood diseases or when they are travelling.
+And people can place orders through the pharmacy website.

 Inspection summary findings